-Article reprinted from the BDO Tax Planning Letter for Individuals Newsletter (December 2015).
-Copyright © 2015 BDO USA, LLP.
+Article reprinted from the BDO Tax Planning Letter for Individuals Newsletter (December 2016).
+Copyright © 2016 BDO USA, LLP.
 All rights reserved. www.bdo.com.

 Material discussed is meant to provide general information and should not be acted upon without first obtaining professional advice appropriately tailored to your individual circumstances.
-To ensure compliance with Treasury Department regulations, we wish to inform you that any tax advice that may be contained in this communication (including any attachments) is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding tax-related penalties under the Internal Revenue Code or applicable state or local tax or (ii) promoting, marketing or recommending to another party any tax-related matters addressed herein.
+To ensure compliance with Treasury Department regulations, we wish to inform you that any tax advice that may be contained in this communication (including any attachments) is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding tax-related penalties under the Internal Revenue Code or applicable state or local tax or (ii) promoting, marketing or recommending to another party any tax-related penalties or local tax law provisions or (iii) promoting, marketing or recommending to another party any tax-related matters addressed herein.